Most people consider themselves to be “victims” of something or the other.

 Your problem is not that you have too many problems that you cannot solve; your problem is that you are a problem-oriented person.

-Problem-oriented people look at life and see a series of negative intangibles that they blame for everything that’s wrong with them and their life.
+Problem-oriented people look at life and see a series of negative intangibles that they blame for everything that’s wrong with them and their lives.

 Their focus is on the problem and the broader array of external factors that contributed to the problem.